learn-co-curriculum/curriculum-team/creation-content-writing-stages.md

   - For example: the `-v` flag in `git remote -v` stands for "verbose"
 - Material does not simply assert something is true without showing why or describing a scenario where that knowledge is important
 - If possible, over-using vague and colloquial language like “stuff” and “things”, or “radical” or “gnarly” that is not to be translated literally.
-- Be aware of style guide usage.
+- Be aware of [Curriculum style guide](https://github.com/learn-co-curriculum/curriculum-team/blob/master/style_guide.md) usage.
 Tick off code words, capitalize where necessary, make sure formatting is correct, etc.
 - Make adjustments as needed to the Conclusion now that the concepts have be covered more thoroughly.

 Our goal for the rough draft is to put all the essential material into place.
 It